Character Design

 The images of Moon Bears sitting high in trees that I saw in my initial research inspired the idea of Dalha resting in a tree, overseeing the forest and the goddess’ temple below.
 Instead of a dramatic fighting card, it is serene and protective, she is a watchful guardian of the forest.
 While the frame is mostly standard with a MTG card, I had fun making icons specific to Dalha and a piece of flavor text- a quote from noted nature writer Ursula K. Le Guin- that felt right for the character and the scene.

-A combination of both digital and physical techniques were used in the final illustration.
+A combination of both digital and physical techniques were used in creating the illustration.
 I started digitally in the planning phase, once the drawing was finalized and the value structure was decided I then redrew the scene on paper as a watercolor painting.
 It is much easier for me to begin the coloring process with physical paint rather than digital, the way that it blends and builds off of itself is both more believable and pleasantly unpredictable in my opinion.
 Using a photo scan of this painting and continuing the illustration digitally leaves the texture of the paper and paint still visible while allowing for a more precise finish to the piece.

 Spread Illustration

-The final stage to this 3 part project was an open prompt for the class to create whatever we wanted with the character and world that we had been building.
+The third and final stage to this project was an open prompt for the class to create whatever we wanted with the character and world that we had been building.
 We were encouraged to look towards other media and properties for inspiration as well as to guide what form the final image would take.
-I was inspired by and did research into the art of Avatar the Last Airbender as well as its related properties.
+I was inspired by and did research into the art of "Avatar the Last Airbender" as well as its related properties.
 Their vast landscape backgrounds, emotionally intense scenes, and fantastic (in both senses of the word) creature design all inspired my final illustration.

 The creature, a fire elemental, uses a combination of different animal features, which is common in mythological creatures as well as in the Avatar universe.
 I used mainly foxes and Harpy eagles as reference for my creature (the "crown" that Harpy eagles have became my nod to the flaming halo of a traditional phoenix).
 With Dalha’s design established, the focus was now on pushing her expression and the halted movement of her pose.
 The same process of starting with watercolor and moving back to digital was used to create a base of texture and color but allowed experimentation with a glowing fire effect to enhance the image.
 The format used is a sort of cut-image to show the two different perspectives and give the scene a slight pause between seeing Dalha's reaction and the reveal of the creature within the larger landscape.